-Along with 24-hour urine collection, children with suspected kidney stones should be seen by their physician, who will order an ultrasound to look for stones and obstructions.
+Children with suspected kidney stones should be seen by their physician, who will order an ultrasound to look for stones and obstructions.
 To minimize radiation exposure to kids, a computerized tomography (CT) scan or other imaging tests are best reserved for later, if needed.

 The good news is that the majority of kidney stones are fairly small, so most kids don’t need surgery.
-First, they’re told to drink plenty of fluids, including lemonade that’s made with real lemons, “not store-bought lemonade because most of that’s sugar,” says Dr. Donohoe.
+First, they’re told to drink plenty of fluids, including lemonade that’s made with real lemons.
+“Do not rely on store-bought lemonade because most of that’s sugar,” says Dr. Rhee.
 The citric acid in the lemons increases the citrate content of urine, a nutrient that makes it more difficult for kidney stones to form.

 Children may also be prescribed mild pain relievers and medication that dilates their ureters, the tubes connecting the kidney to the bladder, helping the stone pass through more easily.
-A strainer is sent home so that any stones in the urine can be sifted out, put in a zip top bag and brought in to be sent to a lab to have the content analyzed.
+A strainer is sent home so that any stones in the urine can be sifted out, put in a sealable bag and brought in to be sent to a lab to have the content analyzed.

-Surgery is a last resort.
+Surgery is always the last resort.
 If the stone doesn’t pass within a few days, patients usually have about a month before surgery is deemed necessary.
-However, all bets are off on the wait-and-see approach if a patient develops a fever during that time — this indicates a possible and potentially life-threatening kidney infection that needs immediate surgery.
+However, all bets are off on the wait-and-see approach if a patient develops a fever during that time — this indicates a possible and potentially life-threatening kidney infection that needs immediate attention.

-Because kids with kidney stones have a 50% lifetime risk of having a recurrence, “we hit home that they need to drink more water, drink the lemonade and try to avoid sodium,” Dr. Donohoe says.
-“That means potato chips, pretzels, pizza, and all that kind of food.”
+Kids with kidney stones have a 50% lifetime risk of having a recurrence.
+“We hit home that they need to drink more water, drink the lemonade and try to avoid sodium,” Dr. Rhee says.
+“That means potato chips, pretzels, pizza and all that kind of junk food.”

-Parents should help their kids stay away from high-sugar, high-calorie drinks, and make sure their child increases his or her fluid intake in hot weather or with exertion.
+As a final note to parents — help your kids stay away from high-sugar, high-calorie drinks, and make sure your child increases his or her fluid intake in hot weather or with exertion.
 It’s important to also continue to encourage physical activity so they can live their most-fun kid days!